Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver Chinatown Festival

 JAZZ FESTIVAL IN FORT LANGLEY

-Another highly-recommended event that happens in July is the Odlum Brown Fort Langley Jazz & Arts Festival.
+Another highly-recommended event that happens in July is the Fort Langley Jazz & Arts Festival.
 It features ticketed events, but also lots of free concerts.
-The music festival in 2023 ran from Thursday, July 20th, until Sunday, July 23rd.
-The festival happens again in 2024 and runs from July 19th to 21st.
+The festival runs from July 23rd to 26th in 2026.

-The full schedule of activities for the 2023 Vancouver Chinatown Festival was still to be confirmed at the time of writing this article.
-Some of the highlights though included kids and cultural diversity corners, live on-stage performances, an artisan’s market displaying unique gifts and crafts from a variety of vendors, Mahjong, which is a traditional and popular Chinese game that’s enjoyed widely, a petting zoo with live animals for children to enjoy up close, and more fun things to see and do.
+Highlights of the festival in Chinatown include kids’ and cultural diversity corners, live on-stage performances, an artisan’s market displaying unique gifts and crafts from a variety of vendors, and mahjong, which is a traditional and popular Chinese game that’s enjoyed widely.
+Some years there is also a petting zoo with live animals for children to enjoy up close as well as other fun things to see and do.

 Part of the festival’s opening ceremony is a traditional Lion Dance.
-There are also other dance and musical performances on an outdoor stage throughout the weekend.
-As well, there are a few food trucks on hand and a movie night on the first evening.
+There are other dance and musical performances on an outdoor stage throughout the weekend too.
+As well, there are a few food trucks on hand and, sometimes, a movie night on the first evening.

 Other Information